 Security by obscurity

-Even if you haven’t told me about the URL, I can try to guess it from your other naming conventions.
+Even if you haven’t told me about the URL, I may be able guess Urls from your other naming conventions.

 Security by obscurity doesn’t work for very long.

 Validate Parameters on the server